main menu

 key characteristics:

-• Evolution: Molluscum can persist for several months to a few years before resolving spontaneously.
-The condition’s progression is highly variable, with lesions sometimes multiplying or enlarging over time, particularly in individuals with compromised immune systems.
+• Evolution: Lesions may persist for months to years before resolving.
+They can multiply or enlarge over time, particularly in individuals with weakened immune systems.

 your skin, our priority